Revisiting critical orbits of test particles traveling in a black hole background: Charged particles traveling in a Kerr-Newman space-time

-It is worth noting that for this scenario to occur, the parameters must still satisfy reasonable conditions, including: (1) the existence of the black hole horizon; (2) $r_c$ lies outside the horizon; (3) $\chi>1$; (4) $r_1<r_c$; (5) $\eta\geq 0$, and so on.
-We have not found a completely reasonable set of parameter values, although we cannot completely rule out the possibility.
+It is worth noting that, for this scenario to occur, the parameters must still satisfy reasonable conditions, including the following: (1) the existence of a black hole horizon; (2) $r_c$ lying outside the horizon; (3) $\chi>1$; (4) $r_1<r_c$; (5) $\eta\geq 0$; and so on.
+We have not found a fully consistent set of parameter values, although we cannot entirely rule out this possibility.

-The case of double roots is similar to this situation.
-The expressions for the solutions $\eta=\eta_c$, $\xi=\xi_c$ that satisfy the conditions $R=0$ and $R'=0$ are extremely complex, and we will not list them here.
-The function $R$ degenerates into
+The case of double root is similar.
+The expressions for the solutions $\eta=\eta_c$, $\xi=\xi_c$ that satisfy the conditions $R=0$ and $R'=0$ are extremely complex, so we do not list them here.
+The function $R$ then degenerates into